 Step 3- Avoid Defaulting

-The third step is all about dealing with financial hardship and how you can avoid defaulting on your loans.
+The third step is all about dealing with financial hardship and how you can avoid student loan default.
 This step gives you information about forbearance and deferment, the two options available to you at the time of financial hardship.
 These two options benefit you by pausing your payment temporarily.

 You will also learn about consolidation in which your multiple student loans will be combined into one loan with a new interest rate and term.
 Making your life easier keeping a track of a single loan instead of multiple loans.